 ASX CODE | 1 YEAR TOTAL RETURN | 3 YEAR TOTAL RETURN (P.A.) | 5 YEAR TOTAL RETURN (P.A.) |

-REIT pays a decent dividend yield of 4.5% per year and does so via quarterly distributions.
-DJRE is also yielding 2.8% per year and pays distributions half-yearly.
+REIT pays the largest dividend yield at 4.5% per year and does so via quarterly distributions.
+DJRE and FLPR also pay dividends of 3.0% per year and 4.0% respectively.
 The hedged nature of REIT provides more consistent and smoother distributions for investors too.

 Track record and index